 Statement to be filled in by the person who knows the child.

-Use the space below to tell us: • the child's illnesses or disabilities and how they affect the child, and • how you help the child
+Use the space below to tell us: the child's illnesses or disabilities and howhow you help the child they affect t he child, and

 Signature Date

+/ /

-Name (please use block capitals)
+Name (please use block capitals) 1

 Full address

-Postcode
+Pos tcode

 Phone number Include the dialling code.

 Job or profession

 Relationship to child, if applicable.

-When did you last see the child?
+When did you last see the child? , / /

-21 Consent
+Consent